Raleigh police, fire department, Wake EMS salute healthcare heroes

-All three agencies will send vehicles, with lights flashing and sirens blaring, to three Raleigh hospitals to say thanks to frontline workers for their efforts during the COVID-19 pandemic.
-Here's the schedule:
+All three agencies sent vehicles, with lights flashing and sirens blaring, to three Raleigh hospitals to show gratitude to frontline workers for their efforts during the COVID-19 pandemic.

+The agencies went by Duke Raleigh Hospital, UNC REX Hospital and WakeMed Raleigh in a gesture of love.

+"Just to have each other's support means everything," said Dana Garcia, a nurse at UNC REX.
+"It's a little scary and people get anxious, but we have an amazing support system and we work with a great community and great hospital system.
+I know we're well-prepared for whatever comes our way."

 "As we come to the end of National Nurses Week and begin National Hospitals Week, it is fitting that we take a moment to say thank you to our medical partners on the front lines of this pandemic," said Raleigh Police Chief Cassandra Deck-Brown.
 "We are pleased to join with our first responder partners in this salute to nurses, doctors, and all healthcare and hospital staff."